 Some Kiwis aren’t good at regularly checking tyre pressure.
 An AA tyre pressure survey conducted on 150 vehicles getting a warrant of fitness check at an AA site, found that 48% had underinflated tyres.

 Air pressure to use

 Your tyres should be kept at the pressure recommended by your vehicle’s manufacturer.

 Information about the correct pressure for your tyres can be found on a label inside the driver’s door pillar, the passenger side or in your owner’s manual.

 There are two measurements used for air pressure – kPa (kilopascal) and psi (pounds per square inch).
 The label in your car and information in your vehicle manual should have the recommended pressure in both measurements.
 Air pumps at service stations should also display both measurements.

 You can find your recommended tyre pressure on a label inside the drivers’ door pillar or listed in the owner’s manual.

-When you change tyres, your mechanic should make sure the new tyres meet the manufacturer’s specifications.
-If your wheels or tyres are similar to the manufacturer’s specifications, then the manufacturer’s tyre pressure recommendation should suffice.
+When changing tyres, your mechanic should make sure the new tyres meet the manufacturer’s specifications.
+If your wheels or tyres are similar to the manufacturer’s specifications, then the manufacturer’s tyre pressure recommendation should be acceptable.